papichulo16/rootview/README.md

 haur haur haur haur haur haur haur

 ### Init
-If you want to set up bare-metal KVM-VMI you need to do it yourself for your machine, [just follow this guide](https://kvm-vmi.github.io/kvm-vmi/kvmi-v7/setup.html).
-Either way they should both expose the same API so it should not stop the tool from working.
+You need to set up bare-metal KVM-VMI, we have a VM with it all set up in `RELEASES`.
+But if you need to do it yourself for your machine, [just follow this guide](https://kvm-vmi.github.io/kvm-vmi/kvmi-v7/setup.html)

- - *NOTE: bare-metal setup is recommended, if not you will need to have the libVMI `.so` files running in the same directory as the binary (if rrunning on host)*
+#### Docker building
 Build inside docker image built in `build/Dockerfile`.
 This docker container should setup LibVMI for you.

 build docker container: `docker build build -t rootview`